d12frosted/elpa-mirror/melpa/difftastic-readme.txt

-The difftastic is designed to integrate difftastic - a structural diff tool
-- (https://github.com/wilfred/difftastic) into your Emacs workflow,
-enhancing your code review and comparison experience.
+The difftastic Emacs package is designed to integrate difftastic - a structural diff tool - (https://github.com/wilfred/difftastic) into your Emacs workflow, enhancing your code review and comparison experience.
 This package automatically displays difftastic's output within Emacs using faces from your user theme, ensuring consistency with your overall coding environment.

 Configuration